Pediatric abdominal migraines

 In addition to stomach pain, your child may also have:

-How are Pediatric Abdominal Migraines diagnosed?
+How are pediatric abdominal migraines diagnosed?

 Our digestive disease doctors (gastroenterologists) regularly treat children with this uncommon cause of stomach pain.
 While there isn’t a test to definitively diagnose abdominal migraines, our doctors have the experience and expertise to make a diagnosis.

 Your child may undergo tests at our state-of-the-art Pediatric GI Lab to rule out conditions that cause similar symptoms.
-These conditions include:

 Our doctors are actively involved in research to determine why some children develop abdominal migraines.
 Possible causes include changes in the amounts of serotonin (a chemical that aids digestion) or histamine (a chemical that helps the immune system fight germs) in a child’s body.
 Children with a family history of migraine headaches and abdominal migraines are also more at risk, which suggests there may be a genetic cause.

-How are Pediatric Abdominal Migraines treated?
+How are pediatric abdominal migraines treated?

 Similar to treatments for migraines, a child with abdominal migraines benefits from multiple therapies.
 Your child may receive care at our Chronic Abdominal Pain Clinic.
 We have the only program in North Texas that brings together experts in digestive diseases, pain management and psychology to treat recurrent or persistent stomachaches in kids.
+Our team customizes a treatment plan for your child’s unique symptoms.

 Pain medications